Leah1977/familyfavs/TESTING.md

 Tested all links on all pages.
 All links work as intended.
 This allows the user to move from one page to another with ease.

-**Expected**

-When you click on the options drop-down menu item, it is expected to drop down with a list of items that you can click on.
-* The first link returns you to the game.
-* The second link leads to a modal that instructs you on how to play the game.
-* The third option is to bring you to a form to sign up for further information.

 **Testing**

 I clicked on the drop-down menu.